Why come from treatment

 • The techniques are hands on (fingers, hands, arms) and involve your movement.
 They feel different to massage because we are working at a fascial level to release restriction.

-• Each KMI session deals with a different fascial plane or set of relationships in the body, progressively working around the body, and from superficial to deep and back again.
+• Each ATSI session deals with a different fascial plane or set of relationships in the body, progressively working around the body, and from superficial to deep and back again.

 • The process of opening the tissues can involve sensations that sometimes feel "oh yes that's it" or may burn like a yoga stretch or exercising some long unused muscles.